HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 # Linear Regression <a name="linreg-title"></a>

-To model our data using Linear Regression, we will utlise the scikit-learn library within Python.
+To model our data using Linear Regression, we will utilise the scikit-learn library within Python.
 The code below is broken up into 4 key sections:

 * Data Import
 * Data Preprocessing